The Association for Project Management

-The Professional Services Short Contract is produced in association with APM.
+The Professional Services Short Contract (PSSC) is produced in association with APM.

 Watch an interview with Jon Broome below, Chairman of the APM's Contracts & Procurement Special Interest Group, and one of the Professional Services Short Contract's authors.

 Institute of Workplace and Facilities Management

 The Institute of Workplace and Facilities Management (IWFM) - formerly the British Institute of Facilities Management (BIFM) is the professional body for facilities management (FM).
 Founded in 1993, they promote excellence in facilities management for the benefit of practitioners, the economy and society.
 Supporting and representing over 14,000 members around the world, both individual FM professionals and organisations, and thousands more through qualifications and training.

 NEC and BIFM recently joined forces to develop a suite of documents exclusively for the facilities management industry.
 NEC for FM was launched in May and has been endorsed by the Crown Commercial Service.

 There is also a dedicated BIFM / NEC Users' Group which gives BIFM members a number of benefits and discounts for NEC products and services.